-Response: Noted.
-In the interests of administrative transparency, section 760 provides certain criteria with respect to the circumstances that will contribute to the Commissioner terminating an APA.
-It permits the prospective termination of the APA under circumstances where there is an amendment to the underlying legislation on which the APA is based, there is a change to the double taxation agreement on which the APA is based, a court overturns or modifies an interpretation of the legislation on which the APA.
+Response: Not accepted.
+In the interests of administrative transparency, section 76O provides certain criteria with respect to the circumstances that will contribute to the Commissioner terminating an APA.
+It permits the prospective termination of the APA under circumstances where there is an amendment to the underlying legislation on which the APA is based, there is a change to the double taxation agreement on which the APA is based, a court overturns or modifies an interpretation of the legislation on which the APA is based, or the applicant fails to comply with the terms of the APA.
 It is also important to note that due to international concerns about base erosion and profit shifting, which is also prevalent in developing countries such as South Africa, it is important for SARS to reserve the right to terminate an APA.

-These are all considered appropriate reasons to terminate the APA.
-It should be noted that there are checks and balances in the draft TALAB.
+Given international concerns about base erosion and profit shifting, which is also prevalent in developing countries such as South Africa, it is important for SARS to reserve the right to terminate an APA under specified circumstances, subject to the checks and balances in the draft TALAB.
 For example, section 76O(5) provides that the party that chooses to terminate an APA must first provide the other parties to the agreement with a notice of the proposed termination, the grounds for termination and an opportunity to make representations prior to the decision to terminate.

-16.2.9 Section 76P - Record retention
+14.2.9 Section 76P - Record retention